idatum/unifi_tracker/README.md

 A couple key notes:
 -
-I retain MQTT messages so HA can restart and pick up current presence state.
+MQTT messages are retained so HA can restart and pick up current presence state.
 The topic has the MAC address, and the payload is "home".
 Here is an example HA device_tracker.yaml (included in configuraiton.yaml):
 ```
 - platform: mqtt
   consider_home: 60